redhat-performance/phoronix-wrapper/README.md

 Packages required: gcc,graphviz,python3,lksctp-tools-devel,php-cli,php-xml,php-json,bc,perf

-The script will set the sizings based on the hardware it is being run.
 ```
   --test_index: test index to run.
 Default is Test All Options
   --tools_git: Location to pick up the required tools git, default